TI-Toolkit/tokens/README.md

 1. Newer calculators in the lineage generally get their token table's first version directly from their immediate predecessor's last version.
 2. Older calculators do not receive patches after a newer model is introduced.
 3. Changes from version to version (we treat calculator-to-calculator changes as version-to-version changes, given the previous points) are usually limited to addition, renaming, and omission.
-   - Basically, we don't see dramatic reorganization of the token sheet.
+   - Basically, we don't see dramatic reorganization of the token data.
 4. Critically, the current system handles any violation of these patterns (that we have encountered) nicely.

 We can then track the history of any token with a series of half-open ranges placed on this timeline.
 We use `[since, until)` (i.e. both `since` and `until` are versions where changes happened).